 Essex County Council delivers a huge range of services and is a massive investor in infrastructure and business in Essex and the wider region.
-Obviously I benefit from gaining the qualification and business skills I need to develop professionally; at the same time Essex County Council gains the business and leadership capabilities it needs to evolve and grow to respond to the changing demands of Essex people.
+Obviously I benefit from gaining the qualification and business skills I need to develop professionally; at the same time Essex County Council gains the business and leadership capabilities it needs to evolve and grow in order to respond to the changing demands of Essex people.

-I have taken 3 modules so far, and I think I enjoyed Sustainable Operations the most.
+I have taken three modules so far, and I think I enjoyed Sustainable Operations the most.
 It was very applicable work, and I came away with real tangible things I could do to make improvements.

 I’d swore I’d never go back to education, I completed my bachelors degree at Essex (BSc Sports and Exercise Science) and was firm in the view I did not want to have to write essays and take exams again.
-Turns out I quite enjoy it, and as I’m writing essays which are in fact based around improving what I and my Organisation do it’s much easier to get into.
+Turns out I quite enjoy it, and as I’m writing essays which are in fact based around improving what I and my organisation do, it’s much easier to get into.
 It’s really helpful being on the course with such a wide range of people with so much experience.